kairosfuture/dcipher-nlp-challenge/README.md

 # Challenge
-Train a binary classifier on given 7494 academic article titles and/or abstracts to predict if the text belongs to Material Science or Chemistry category and evalute your best performing model's F-1, accurracy and AUC scores.
+Train a binary classifier on given 7494 academic article titles and/or abstracts to predict if the text belongs to `Material Science` or `Chemistry` category and evalute the best performing model's F-1, accurracy and AUC scores.

 ### Data
 `wos2class.json` dataset is available in `data` folder.
 This dataset contains 7494 JSON objects with following schema: